Jump Ahead To:

 What’s Happening in Brickell

 If you’re looking for some family fun, there’s the Phillip and Patricia Frost Museum of Science, The Learning Nest, Sprout Kids Yoga, and Silly Monkeys Playhouse, among other attractions.

 For a parents’ night out, Miami’s best rooftop bars, like Whisper Cocktail Lounge and Sugar, are close by.
 And the Brickell City Centre is a luxury mall with retailers such as The Apple Store, Saks Fifth Avenue and other famous swanky brands.

 There are quite a few schools in the area, such as Southside Elementary, Key Point Academy and KLA Schools of Brickell.

 Homes in Brickell

-A suburb of Miami with a population of around 19,000, Pinecrest was incorporated as a city in 1996 and is within the Miami-Dade metro area.
+A suburb of Miami with a population of around 19,000, Pinecrest was incorporated as a city in 1996 and is within the Miami-Dade metro area and about 18 miles from downtown.
 Covering about eight square miles of land, it’s recognized as one of the most beautiful residential areas in South Florida.

 Labeled as a village, Pinecrest was first founded as a staging area during the construction of Overseas Highway, which connects the mainland to the Florida Keys.
-As Miami expanded in the 1960s, the area became more popular and has become famous for its tennis, schools and relaxing way of life.
-There a lot of young professionals that live in Pinecrest.
+As Miami expanded in the 1960s, the area became more popular andfamous for its tennis, schools and relaxing way of life.
+There are a lot of young professionals that live in Pinecrest.

 What’s Happening in Pinecrest